• menu

 There is a BIG difference between an open ending (not tying up every single plot thread) and just not answering big series questions.

 The book that got me thinking of this whole post (The Retribution of Mara Dyer) left me with HUGE, UNANSWERED questions.
-After, I might add, an extra15768409 year of waiting until the final book in the trilogy came out.
+After, I might add, an extra year of waiting until the final book in the trilogy came out.
 So.
 Not.
 Cool.

 Other offenders of this rule: Lost (the TV show–not a book, but still a series)…and, I’m blanking.
 But I know there are more.